Time reversal of Markov processes with jumps under a finite entropy condition: Introduction

-Besides being an interesting topic in its own right, last years have seen a renewed interest in time reversal because of its applications to entropic optimal transport (Schr\"odinger problem) and functional inequalities.
-We refer to the recent articles \cite{CGP14,GLR17a,KST18,Co18,BCGL19} where time reversal is invoked to study entropic optimal transport.
-Regarding functional inequalities, the logarithmic Sobolev and HWI inequalities, and the Bakry-\'Emery criterion are recovered by means of time reversal in \cite{FJ16, Leo12d,GLR17b,KST18}. \\ All these contributions take place in a diffusion setting.
+Besides being an interesting topic in its own right, last years have seen a renewed interest in time reversal because of its applications to entropic optimal transport (Schrödinger problem) and functional inequalities.
+We refer to the seminal article \cite{Zam86} by Zambrini, the survey paper \cite{Leo12e} by the second author for more about this active research field.

+Time reversal is invoked to study entropic optimal transport in the recent articles by Chen, Georgiou and Pavon \cite{CGP14}, Gentil, Léonard and Ripani \cite{GLR17a}, Conforti \cite{Co18}, Backhoff, Conforti, Gentil and Léonard \cite{BCGL19}.
+Regarding functional inequalities, the logarithmic Sobolev and HWI inequalities, and the Bakry-\'Emery criterion are recovered using time reversal by Fontbona and Jourdain \cite{FJ16}, Gentil, Léonard and Ripani \cite{Leo12d,GLR17b} and Karatzas, Schachermayer and Tschiderer \cite{KST18}.

+As exposed in the introductory section of \cite[p.\,3]{CCGL20} about entropic and deterministic optimal transports, in the setting of diffusion processes time reversal allows for an expression of the entropy of a diffusion measure as the difference of a kinetic action on the Wasserstein space of probability measure, and a potential action whose integrand is minus some Fisher information.
+It is a work in progress to derive from this classical mechanical picture a Newton equation for the entropic interpolations in the spirit of the articles \cite{vR11} by von Renesse and \cite{Co18} by the first author.

+All these contributions take place in a diffusion setting.
 Their analogues in presence of jumps remain to be explored.
-This article is intended to be a first step in this direction.
+This article is a preliminary step to obtain a similar Lagrangian action representation of the relative entropy of a path measure in the setting of jump processes.

+To our knowledge the only articles where jump processes are investigated in the context of the Schrödinger problem are \cite{PZ04,PZ05} by Privault and Zambrini.
+Although not referring directly to any time reversal formula, time reversal plays a crucial role in these papers.